 Why Use a Buyer's Broker?

-I get compensation from both the buyer and the seller.
+you their own listings so that they get compensation from both the buyer

 Often, people walk past a real estate office

 and see a photo of a home posted in the window that interests them.

 They enter the office to inquire about the details.
 The person they

 speak with represents the seller.
 The agent is legally contracted with

 the seller, a fiduciary responsibility to them.
 In other words, you

 are speaking directly to the seller.
 Many buyers are not aware of this.

 In the course of conversation, they may inadvertently disclose information